kulpojke/nr218/project_4.md

    into a 1m $\times$ 1m square on the prime meridian and equator.
 As a result, the build vrt function was trying to buils a vrt with 1m resolution than included the actual site, and [Null Island](https://en.wikipedia.org/wiki/Null_Island).
-   + A fixer version of band 90 can be downloaded [her](https://cpslo-my.sharepoint.com/:i:/g/personal/mthuggin_calpoly_edu/EZHfrzYO7KZMniR4iCj4nYABFfDmEmYGbNlHaKVGeIkLBw?e=W4m1ug)
+   + A fixeD version of band 90 can be downloaded [herE](https://cpslo-my.sharepoint.com/:i:/g/personal/mthuggin_calpoly_edu/EZHfrzYO7KZMniR4iCj4nYABFfDmEmYGbNlHaKVGeIkLBw?e=W4m1ug)

 # Project 4